What to Plant with Verbena

 Drought-Tolerant Perennials

 When I’m building a bed that has to survive real summer heat and dry stretches, I pair Perennial Verbena with plants that won’t need extra water or attention.
-Coreopsis is one I reach for often—its upright, daisy-like blooms add brightness and structure above spreading Verbena without competing for space.
+Coreopsis is one I often use because its upright, daisy like blooms add brightness and structure above spreading Verbena without competing for space.
 Achillea is another favorite, bringing flat-topped flowers and ferny foliage that contrast beautifully with Verbena’s fine texture while thriving in lean soils.
 And when I want height and movement without heaviness, Gaura is hard to beat; its airy white or pink blooms dance above Verbena, echoing that same light, effortless feel.
 Together, these plants create a layered, drought-tolerant planting that stays colorful, balanced, and remarkably low maintenance all summer long.

 Perennials with Pollinator Power